 When and how are grants offered?

-When determining communities of need, we consider:
+When determining which communities to partner with, we consider:

 - child development needs, as shown by the Australian Early Development Census